X

 Matthew Golden - WR, Green Bay Packers at Dallas Cowboys

-In a difficult matchup last week, fantasy managers may have a glimmer of hope regarding Matthew Goldens's fantasy prospects this season.
+In a difficult matchup last week, fantasy managers may have a glimmer of hope regarding Matthew Golden's fantasy prospects this season.
 Against the Browns, Golden was second on the Packers in receptions and targets with four.
 He was also second in snaps (69%) and routes (26), leading the way with 52 receiving yards.

-Looking at his utilization, Golden route rate per week is as follows: Week 1 57%, Week 2 68%, Week 3 84%.
+Looking at his utilization, Golden's route rate per week is as follows: Week 1 57%, Week 2 68%, Week 3 84%.
 Everything here suggests that Golden is becoming a more integral part of this offense, as many believed he would be after being selected in the first round of this past April's NFL Draft.

-Heading into Week 4 with Golden beginning to trend upward is an excellent time for the Packers' pass catcher to face the most generous defenses in all of fantasy in the Dallas Cowboys.
+Heading into Week 4 with Golden beginning to trend upward is an excellent time for the Packers pass-catcher to face the most generous defenses in all of fantasy in the Dallas Cowboys.
 Last week, Dallas allowed Luther Burden III to drop 101 yards and a touchdown on just three receptions, while Odunze added 62 additional receiving yards and a touchdown on his three grabs.

-On the season, Dallas has not only allowed a league high in receiving yards (661) and touchdown receptions (6) to opposing receivers, but the 47.90 fantasy points they allow per game are 3.8 fantasy points per game more than the next closest team.
+Add that up for fantasy, and the Bears duo would finish with 34.3 fantasy points.
+On the season, Dallas has not only allowed a league high in receiving yards (661) and touchdown receptions (six) to opposing receivers, but the 47.90 fantasy points it allows per game are 3.8 fantasy points per game more than the next closest team.

 Week 4 Sits - Potential Fantasy Football Busts